Michael Jackson, Lisa Marie Presley: Marriage Remembered During Her Struggle

 Riley Keough also stated that her mother, Lisa Marie Presley, was currently in a state of financial ruin — and any money she might have received from Michael Jackson is long gone due to Lisa Marie’s business manager.

 According to Associated Press, Lisa Marie Presley does receive $1.2 million per year through Elvis’ estate, but Lisa Marie claimed in a recent court proceeding for spousal support for her now ex-husband, Michael Lockwood, that a business manager did not handle the accounts correctly.
-Now she owes “millions of dollars in back taxes.
+Now she owes “millions of dollars” in back taxes.

 Despite her current financial state, if Michael Jackson was still alive, he would likely bail Lisa Marie Presley out of bankruptcy if he had the money.